Procedures for Offshore Blind Site Licensing

 Preview Online Maps

-Department representatives will be available to answer questions by email and our website will be updated frequently.
+Department representatives will be available to answer questions through email and our website will be updated frequently.
 All appointments made through this process will be served in the order of the lottery drawing and no one will be taken out of turn.
-We greatly appreciate your patience as we continue improving the new licensing process.

 Lottery and Licensing For Opening Days